-PGY 2401C PHOTOGRAPHY I
+PGY 2401C PHOTOGRAPHY I 3 cr. hrs.

 Introduces fundamental skills in black and white photography from camera and film exposure to the darkroom printing process.
 You will produce a portfolio of prints with visual effectiveness and perceptual concerns as its goal.
 Lab Fee.
 (TR)